ClimenteA/simple-firebase/README.md

 let deleted_id = await f.delete("collectionName", IDToDelete)

 ```
-This will delete only the document with given ID.
+This will delete only the document with the given ID.